-Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M2Q\32G and M2P\32G connectors.
-The M2Q\32G connector shares bandwidth with the SATA3 4, 5, 6, 7 connector.
-The M2P\32G connector shares bandwidth with the SATA3 0 connectors.
+Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M2P\32G connector.
+The M2P\32G connector shares bandwidth with the SATA3 0 connector.
 Refer to the following tables for details.